Best Coffee Shop Loyalty Programmes: Stamps vs Points

 Customers can’t join what they don’t see:

-- Counter display (most important)
+- Counter display (most important — 80% of signups happen here)

-- Menu board
+- Menu board (customers stare at it while deciding)

-- Front door/window
+- Front door/window sticker (catches people walking by)

 Step 6: Launch and Promote